Popular Colosseum Tickets

 About The Colosseum

-Construction of the Colosseum started in 72 AD under the instruction of Emperor Vespasian and it was completed in 80 AD by his son, Emperor Titus.
-It was built as an amphitheatre to host public spectacles including the famous gladiator battles as well as wild animal hunts, mock sea battles and even public executions, amongst other things and it could seat up to 80,000 people.
+Construction of the Colosseum started more than 2000 years ago in 72 AD under the instruction of Emperor Vespasian and it was completed in 80 AD by his son, Emperor Titus.

-It wasn't called the “Colosseum” during the ancient times, it was known as the ‘Flavian Amphitheatre’, and named after the 'Flavian' dynasty, which was the Emperor and his family.
-If you'd asked for directions to the Colosseum at the time, you'd likely be met with puzzled looks!
+It was known as the ‘Flavian Amphitheatre’, and named after the 'Flavian' dynasty, which was the Emperor and his family.

-It was actively used for around 500 years, until the 6th century.
-Its now a powerful symbol of Ancient Rome but also as one of the ‘New Seven Wonders of the Modern World’ and a ‘UNESCO World Heritage Site’ under the ‘Historic Centre of Rome’ listing.
+The Colosseum was actively used for around 500 years, until the 6th century and it is now a symbol of Ancient Rome, one of the ‘New Seven Wonders of the Modern World’, and a ‘UNESCO World Heritage Site’ under the ‘Historic Centre of Rome’ listing.

-It was constructed using a mix of concrete, sand, and travertine limestone and its elliptical shape and imposing height make it one of the most distinctive and admired examples of ancient Roman architecture.
+It was built using a mix of concrete, sand, and travertine limestone and its elliptical shape and imposing height make it one of the most distinctive examples of ancient Roman architecture.
+It has three types of columns, Doric, Ionic, and Corinthian, which show the evolution of architecture during its construction.

-One of the most exciting modern developments came in 2017, when the 4th and 5th tiers were reopened to the public.
-The upper levels now offer panoramic views of Rome that had been inaccessible for decades!
+Over the centuries, it has been damaged by earthquakes, stone looting, and water due to unstable ground beneath it.
+However, numerous restoration efforts have been made to preserve it.
+One of the most exciting modern developments happened in 2017, when the 4th and 5th tiers were reopened to the public.
+The upper levels now offer panoramic views of Rome that had been inaccessible for decades.

 Useful Information About The Colosseum